LouisCE/warrior-path/README.md

 The website is deployed using GitHub Pages and is accessible at:
 [Warrior Path Martial Arts](https://louisce.github.io/warrior-path/)

-To deploy the site using GitHub Pages:
+## To deploy the project:

+Use GitHub Pages.

 1. Log in (or sign up) to GitHub.
 2. Go to the repository for this project: [LouisCE/warrior-path](https://github.com/LouisCE/warrior-path).